hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

 - directly operates the computer hardware
 - both compiler and interpreter converts high level programming language to a lower level instructions
+- designed to run a computers hardware and application programs

 ### Compilers